1 person killed after vehicle strikes house in Miami County - NewsBreak

 1 person killed after vehicle strikes house in Miami County

-Just before 4:40 p.m., the sheriff’s office received a 911 call of an injury crash in the area of 223rd Street and 3rd Street in Bucyrus.
-The caller said a vehicle had struck a house, and there was someone trapped inside the vehicle.
+Just before 4:40 p.m., the sheriff’s office received a 911 call of an injury crash in the area of 223rd Street and 3rd Street in Bucyrus, Kansas.
+The caller said a vehicle had struck a house and there was someone trapped inside the vehicle.‘Self-harm’ leads to Kansas inmate death, sheriff says

-When emergency crews arrived on the scene, they located a gray 2018 Dodge Charger on its passenger side in the backyard of a residence.Jury unable to reach verdict in trial of ex-Leavenworth officer charged in 2017 killing

-Preliminary investigation indicates the driver of the vehicle was traveling east on 223rd Street, went over some railroad tracks, lost control, and went into a ditch, causing it to go airborne.

 The vehicle then crossed 3rd Street in the air, struck a tree, struck the house and landed on its side, trapping the driver.